AARHUS-TECH/Infoskaerm-SKP/README.md

-getUserLast(id); // Get a users surname from their id getUser(id); // To get all details about a user addUser(firstname, middlename, surname, role, pswd, birth); // Add a user to the database addNews(title, nody, startDate, endDate) // Adds news to the database getNewsTitle() // Fetches the Titles getNewsBody() // Fetches the Bodies
+getUserLast(id); // Get a users surname from their id getUser(id); // To get all details about a user addUser(firstname, middlename, surname, role, pswd, birth); // Add a user to the database addNews("title", "body", startDate, endDate) // Adds news to the database getNewsTitle() // Fetches the Titles getNewsBody() // Fetches the Bodies
 ```